hemanthhariharan/hemanthhariharan.github.io/README.md

 ------

 ### Crane Data Analysis
 #### As part of a team of 3 in Dr. Fischer's course 'Managing Fabrication and Construction', we performed data analysis and visualization of crane data from two building projects.
-Our goal was to determine production rates and pour cycle times for key activities, assess productivity for both projects, and propose recommendations for future projects.
+Our goal was to determine production rates and pour cycle times for key activities, assess productivity for both projects and propose recommendations for future projects.

 ![crane](/Images/CEE_241_Collage_GH.png)